Why Relationship Anxiety Makes You Pull Away — and What Staying Can Teach You About Love

 Rebuilding our relationship hasn’t been linear.

-It has required ridiculously hard conversations.
+It has required difficult conversations.

 Painful truths.